Table of Contents[Hide][Show]

 The Towns of Door County, Wisconsin

 Of Door County’s 19 unique communities, we visited five that are within short driving distance of each other.
 Among them is Sturgeon Bay, the county’s largest town.
-While Sister Bay’s beach, marinas and boat tours are the main attraction, visitors also come to see goats grazing on sod rooftops.
-Now there’s a photo opp!
+While nearby Sister Bay’s beach, marinas and boat tours are the main attraction, visitors also come to see goats grazing on sod rooftops.
+Now there’s an Instagram-worthy photo opp!

-Neighboring Ephraim (no longer a dry town) is a historic waterfront village with water sports, museums and shops.
-In Fish Creek, recently listed among America’s 15 prettiest towns by Forbes, we strolled on cozy streets adorned with colorful flowers and cute boutiques.
+Neighboring Ephraim is a historic waterfront village with water sports, museums and shops.
+In Fish Creek, ranked among America’s 15 prettiest towns by Forbes, we strolled on cozy streets adorned with colorful flowers and cute boutiques.
 Egg Harbor was voted among the “Top Ten Coolest Towns in America” by Budget Travel Magazine.

 Door County Trolley

-The first thing we did is to take a ride with Door County Trolley, based in the tiny town of Egg Harbor.
+Take a tour with Door County Trolley, based in the tiny town of Egg Harbor.
 The company offers several themed tours (prices vary) that introduce ages 5 and older to Door County’s scenic spaces and landmarks.
-On our 90-minute narrated Scenic Tour ($22), our guide shared area history and local tips.
+On our 90-minute narrated Scenic Tour, our guide shared area history and local tips.
 For example, Fish Creek – founded by three brothers in the 1850s – was (appropriately) named for its fishing.
 Also, Sister Bay used to be called Big Sister Bay.
-The tour brought us to Peninsula State Park , where we made a couple of stops to admire lake views.
+The tour brought us to Peninsula State Park, where we made a couple of stops to admire lake views.
 The park is home to deer, turkey and other wildlife, and two cemeteries.
 Back in town, he drove us by a “gnome” tree.
 “No-one knows when it started,” he said of the tree decorated with gnomes.

 Washington Island and Rock Island State Park